walkrick/commute-warm-up/README.md

 Your mission, if you choose to accept it is to provide key statistics derived from data provided by gSchool students.

-The data is stored in a CSV file with some random order and needs to be converted to a hash so you can provide the back-up data to the city in a format they require.
+The data is stored in a CSV file with some random order and needs to be converted to a hash where the key is the name of the person and the value is a hash of their commute data.
 Within the array for each person, the data is ordered by week number first and then ordered by day of the week in the traditional day of week order.
-The first entry of the hash should be in the following format:
+For example, the first entry of the hash should be in the following format:

 ```
 {